THE VERY BEGINNING

 The Castle Bytham Midsummer event now includes a free music festival on the Saturday that gives a showcase to lots of great local bands.

-Then on Sunday it’s the main fair day with all the traditional delights of a village fete – dog show, duck race, tombola, cream teas, market stalls – mixed with more great music and, this year, a Medieval theme that features traditional falconry and archery displays, fools and jesters, knights and damsels.
+Then on Sunday it’s the main fair day with all the traditional delights of a village fete – dog show, duck race, tombola, cream teas, market stalls – mixed with more great music and a different theme each year.

 Add to that, children’s entertainments on both days, bar and BBQ, home-made food in the village hall and even more refreshments in the two village pubs, and you’ve got the makings of a fantastic weekend of fun!